kate-orlova/advanced-image-in-sitecore/README.md

 # Advanced Image in Sitecore
 Advanced Image in Sitecore module.

+## Sitecore Package
+A Sitecore package is composed of the following sources:
+1. Data Templates

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.